 The crunch came when she confronted her label president, his response in Oh Land's words was, "I don’t give a shit about Coachella, I want to have a top 10."
 After the meeting Oh Land says she, “Just felt like a prostitute.”
 In a bold move she demanded that she finish her album with Dave Sitek.
 “It was basically like firing myself—it was clear that we had split the waters and there was no real future in us working together.”

 Initially, finding a major label to give their take on the process was next to impossible.
 One employee told me off record that “it is the most taboo thing possible here, when people are dropped here no one ever mentions their name again!”
 This extreme label attitude spreads into the journalist and public perception of artists who have been dropped, labeled quite rapidly as damaged goods.
 Little Boots was apprehensive about walking away from her label deal, and it took her a long time to regroup and figure out her next move.
 “It takes a lot of strength, determination and self belief, cheesy as it sounds, to pull yourself together and say ‘right where did this go wrong and how can I fix it, what’s the next step?’"
-The truth is, just because someone had a relationship with a massive corporation that struggled or doesn’t work out doesn’t mean they’re not a great musician and don’t have a fan base.
-Angel Haze felt forced to leak her music in a bid to force her label to finally release the consistently stalled Dirty Gold in 2013.
-Azealia Banks went one further, splitting with her label, yet keeping hold of her song rights, and released her album on her own, and still managed to hit number 30 on the Billboard 100 Chart.
+The truth is, just because someone had a relationship with a massive corporation that didn’t work out doesn’t mean they’re not a great musician and don’t have a fan base.
+Azealia Banks split with her label, managed to keep hold of her song rights, released her album on her own, and still managed to hit number 30 on the Billboard 100 Chart.

 “Some of the most successful artists I’ve ever worked with will have been signed and dropped by another label” explains President of Music at Virgin EMI, Mike Smith, who was one of the few to take time to speak with me.
 He feels it’s important that debates like this are transparent.
 “I signed Mark Ronson after he’d been dropped by Elektra.
 He went from selling 40,000 records with them to over a million records with me.
 I can see how some people can see it as the end of the world.
 I appreciate you can get into a spiral of depression; I think that’s where it can be really tough.
 The important thing to remember is if you’ve been able to get a record deal once you get can get one again.”